 Although it’s small, this juicer can handle ice cubes.
 As long as they are small cubes, and no more than 3.

-On feature of the Kaysion I do like is its battery.
+One feature of the Moer Sky, I do like is its battery.
 I think this is super cool if you need to juice on-the-go.
 You can juice your fruits at work, in your hotel room or at the gym.

 It has a lithium battery.
 Which charges via a USB connection and take roughly 3 hours to be fully charged.